-Student 'A' could participate by (1) answering four questions on our discussion forums over the course of the term (that's 4% CEC right there!) and (2) participate in two peerScholar reviews (another 4% towards CEC).
-In this case, 4% from discussion forums plus 4% from peerScholar would earn student 'A' the full 8% over the course of the term.
-This example highlights that a student potentially only needs to participate in two activities to earn the full 8% credit.
+Student 'A' could participate by (1) answering four questions on our discussion forums over the course of the term (that's 4% CEC right there!).
+This example highlights that a student potentially only needs to participate in two activities to earn the full 4% credit.

-Alternatively, Student 'B' might decide to participate in two FSG sessions (2% CEC), one peer-review (2% CEC), participate in five lectures (2% CEC), and answer two discussion question on Portal (2% CEC).
-In this case, 2% + 2% + 2% = 8% CEC.
-Although the approach taken by student 'B' is a little different, she/he would still earn the full 8% CEC credit at the end of term.
-This example highlights that any combination of activities can contribute to earning the full 8% credit.
+Alternatively, Student 'B' might decide to participate in Top Hat activities over 4 classes (2% CEC), answer one discussion question on Quercus (1% CEC) and participate in the easter egg activity.
+In this case, 2% + 1% + 1% = 4% CEC.
+Although the approach taken by student 'B' is a little different, she/he would still earn the full 4% CEC credit at the end of term.
+This example highlights that any combination of activities can contribute to earning the full 4% credit.